 2. Hope for “Drake’s Lake” in the Drake Passage

 While it’s normal to be nervous about encountering huge 30-40 feet (10-13 meter) waves in the Drake Passage (known as “Drake’s Shake”), you might get lucky with good weather and small waves.
 Despite expecting an unpleasant and nausea inducing ride south (the route from Ushuaia to Antarctica), I’ve been VERY lucky, encountering calm, flat conditions the crew calls “Drake’s Lake” with four crossings on two separate Antarctic expeditions.
 Learn my tips for how to survive Drake Passage seasickness.

-TIP: If you are prone to seasickness, I highly recommend the Relief Band to manage your seasickness symptoms.
+TOP TIP: If you are prone to seasickness, I highly recommend the Relief Band to manage your seasickness symptoms.
 I’ve suffered from motion sickness for years and this solution has been game-changing for me.
 Read more about the 5 proven motion sickness remedies I use here.

 3. Spot orca whales in the Drake Passage on your Antarctica cruise

 If you are dreaming of seeing whales in the wild, plan your trip for later in the Antarctic season.

 During our first journey south to Antarctica, calm seas allowed our captain to scan the horizon for potential whales and deftly maneuver the ship.
 During our very first day in the Drake Passage, he positioned us perfectly to watch four orca whales in their element.
 A phenomenal way to start the trip!

 TOP TIP: Visiting Antarctica in February/March, increases your odds of seeing these majestic animals.

 - Orcas live in a matriarchal society, passing along their knowledge within their pods.

 - Both male and female orcas stay with their mothers throughout their lives.